GertjanReynaert/react-intl-translations-manager/README.md

 - `languages` (optional, default: `[]`)
   - What languages the translation manager needs to maintain.
 Specifying no languages actually doesn't make sense, but won't break the translationManager either.
-(Do not include the default language, react-intl will automatically include it.)
+(Please do not include the default language, react-intl will automatically include it.)
   - example: for `['nl', 'fr']` the translation manager will maintain a `nl.json`, `fr.json`, `whitelist_nl.json` and a `whitelist_fr.json` file
 - `singleMessagesFile` (optional, default: `false`)